Fall, Spring, Academic Year

 Ewha offers exchange students the chance to participate in optional, structured cultural activities.
 These activities range from an "International Mini-Olympics" where international students compete in soccer, dodgeball, relay races, and other fun events, to trips to see the DMZ (Demilitarized zone), Changdeok Palace, and Nanta performances.

 Like many Korean universities, Ewha also has a "Buddy" program, where international students have the option to be paired with a Korean student for a buddy.
 Ewha calls this program the PEACE Buddies.
 If you choose to participate in this program, you will also be taken to many traditional Korean events by your buddy, and even picked up from the airport upon your arrival if you wish.
+Past participants have noted that this program is absolutely fantastic.

 Fall Semesters are typically from early September through mid December.